 As an alternative to these riskier yield-generating investments, Nationwide recently launched the Nationwide Risk-Managed Income ETF (NYSE Arca: NUSI) that uses options-based strategies to help investors target high current income with less risk relative to traditional income-focused investments.
 It seeks to provide investors with a measure of downside protection with potential upside participation.

-The Nationwide Risk-Managed Income ETF incorporates options exposure to help generate income and mitigate risk as a way to enhance total returns.
+The Nationwide Risk-Managed Income ETF incorporates options exposure to help generate income and mitigate risk as a way to potentially enhance total returns.
 Investors have long capitalized on covered call options strategies for income generation or protective put options strategies to protect against and limit losses.

-Through the combination of income generation and downside protection, NUSI can benefit investors and advisors as it’s a solution that can complement a traditional 60/40 allocation, and it can be used as a bond alternative that can afford investors flexibility across varying market cycles.
+Through the combination of potential income generation and downside protection, NUSI can benefit investors and advisors as it’s a solution that can complement a traditional 60/40 allocation, and it can be used as a bond alternative that can afford investors flexibility across varying market cycles.
 Also, NUSI can be a volatility dampener that may augment existing allocations as well as a tool that may aid in supplementing current income.

 NUSI follows a three-step strategy.
 First, it fully replicates the constituents of the Nasdaq-100 Index.
 Secondly, the ETF deploys a rules-based options collar strategy that combines a covered call and a protective put.
 FOr the covered call component, a near-at-the-money to out-of-the-money Nasdaq-100 Index call option is sold, with the intent of generating options premium.
 For the protective put component, the strategy uses a portion of the options premium received to purchase an out-of-the-money Nasdaq-100 Index put option, which seeks to fully hedge the portfolio below the current market price and protect against potential losses in the equity portfolio.